garengh4/garengh4/README.md

 ### Welcome! 👋

-Hi, I am Garen!
-I am currently an Electrical Eng.
-Grad with an interest in developing software applications.
+Hi, My name is Garen and I am an Electrical Eng.
+Grad!
+I work mainly with java springboot and sometimes delve into Angular and NodeJS.

-I am focused on security and code maintainability under OO principle.
-I am relatively confident in Java maven and Angular, and am learning python as my second language.
+My mission in life is code readability with intent for easy down-the-road maintainence.
+I am currently working with Eureka microservice and Jdbc

 In my spare time I love to read and go on hikes with my cat.